Watchdog: Syrian air force responsible for chemical attacks

 OPCW Director-General Fernando Arias said it is now up to the organization, “the United Nations Secretary-General, and the international community as a whole to take any further action they deem appropriate and necessary.”

+U.N. spokesman Stephane Dujarric said Secretary-General Antonio Guterres “has taken note of the report” but he said questions about the content and conclusions should be directed to the OPCW.

+“As a principle … the secretary-general reiterates his position that the use of chemical weapons by anyone, anywhere is intolerable, and impunity for their use is equally unacceptable,” Dujarric said.
+“And it is imperative to identify and hold accountable all those who have used chemical weapons.”

-German Foreign Minister Heiko Maas said in a statement that Germany will push for accountability at the U.N.
+German Foreign Minister Heiko Maas said Germany will push for accountability at the U.N.
 Security Council, where it is a non-permanent member, and at the OPCW.

-“It is now up to the international community to react immediately and ensure that those responsible are brought to justice,” he said.
+“It is now up to the international community to react immediately and ensure that those responsible are brought to justice,” he said in a statement.

+In a statement, U.S. Secretary of State Mike Pompeo called the report “the latest in a large and growing body of evidence that the Assad regime uses chemical weapons attacks in Syria as part of a deliberate campaign of violence against the Syrian people.”

 Exactly how that could happen is unclear.
 Syria is not a member state of the International Criminal Court, meaning crimes committed on its territory by Syrian nationals cannot be prosecuted at the global court.